MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/delivering-experiences-for-mvnos.md

 **Option 7: Alternative matching method**

 If none of these methods works for the MNO’s network (for example, the MNO cannot keep track of IMSI and ICCID ranges between the MNO’s and MVNO’s customers), the following alternative is available.
-It is less ideal than any of the options described above, but provides a mobile broadband solution for Windows 8, Windows 8.1, or Windows 10 customers on the network.
+It is less ideal than any of the options described above, but provides a mobile broadband solution for Windows customers on the network.

 **Service metadata**